The Millenium Project

 It seems that a weeks can't go by without more idiocy from Fran Sheffield, the homeopath who won the 2010 Anus Maximus Award.
 Her latest is some advice she gave to someone asking for help with inflamed tonsils.
 Here it is as presented in her email answers system.

-As I don't suffer from lack of confidence and under-developed genitals this probably won't be prescribed for me if I go to a homeopathy because I have a sore throat.
+As I don't suffer from lack of confidence and under-developed genitals this probably won't be prescribed for me if I go to a homeopath because I have a sore throat.
 That's probably just as well, because I have read some MSDS sheets for barium carbonate and I don't think I want to ingest any.
 Of course, at a 6C concentration, or 1:1,000,000,000,000, I probably wouldn't be getting any anyway but I would be paying for it.
 An interesting aside is that alternuts are always telling us that aspartame is rat poison, but guess what one of the uses of "Bar-c" is?
 It's also used in the glazing of bricks, but it's not recommended for glazing food utensils because a homeopathic dose might leach out into food and harm someone.

-Here's a longer answer to the question, from the Homeopathy Plus web site.
+Here's a longer answer to the question, from the Homeopathy Plus! web site.
 Obviously the person asking the question above didn't deserve all the "facts":

 Q. Kissing Tonsils and Small Concerns – What Can Bar-c Do?